najnesnaj/smartband/README.md

 NOTE :

 by flashing the Arduino script, you overwrite the firmware (the watch as you knew it, is no more ...)

 This is work in progress, and I'm a lousy programmer ....

-I cut a few corners, by commenting out stuff in the libraries (eg //#include <avr/sleep.h> #include <util/atomic.h>)
+I cut a few corners (in the si114 library), by commenting out stuff in the libraries (eg //#include <avr/sleep.h> #include <util/atomic.h>)

 My intention is to monitor heart rate.
 For now I use the "Nordic nrf Connect App" to read out data from the watch, but I guess soldering the serial port is an easier option ...

-There exist different versions of this watch, mine is 2.4 (e.g. version 2.3 has a different pinout for si1142 ( SDA pin 26, SCL pin 28)
+There exist different versions of this watch, mine is 2.4 (e.g. version 2.3 has a different pinout for si1142 ( SDA pin 26, SCL pin 28) -- this means you might have to change the si114 library hardcoded pins

 For reference, @sanpii has the same board as mine ID107 ver2.4 in his repo https://github.com/sanpii/open-id107